 Apprenticeships and internships allow you to explore career roles and gain valuable work experience.
 Positions may be paid or unpaid and require varying amounts of commitment.

 Service in the Armed Forces (Army, Navy, Air Force, Marines Corps and Coast Guard) provides hands-on training and experience, opportunities for travel and self-discovery, and teamwork, responsibility, and leadership skills.
-Each branch has programs to help you pay for college.
+There are military service benefits that can help pay for college.